tillson/git-hound/README.md

    1. If it's your first time using the account on the system, you may receieve an account verification email.
 3. `echo "tillsongalloway.com" | git-hound`

+### Two-Factor Authentication

+If GitHound is logged into your GitHub account, two-factor authentication may kick in.
+You can pass 2FA codes to GitHound with `--otp-code`.
+Otherwise, GitHound will prompt you for it when it starts up.
+You can also [supply your 2FA seed](https://github.com/tillson/git-hound/pull/24) in the config and you'll never have to worry about 2FA again.
+Grab the 2FA seed by decoding the barcode that GitHub shows during the 2FA setup process.

 ## Use cases

 ### Corporate: Searching for exposed customer API keys